-Your team gets a debit card, for which Mercury charges zero fees (only ATM fees apply).
+Your team gets a debit card (there's no credit card or line of credit lending as of yet), for which Mercury charges zero fees (only ATM fees apply).
 There are also no monthly fees and no account fees.
 You can also send and deposit checks for free.
 In fact, the only fees are for wire transfers, which cost $5 for domestic transfers and $35 for international ones.

 Other services include a block on overdrafts and an auto-notification feature when account balances go into the red.
 These are some highly practical features for budding companies when scarce funds have to be allocated as wisely and efficiently as possible, and every wasted buck means wasted opportunities down the line.

 Finally, it’s easy to add or remove access to the account for new team members.
 Bookkeepers can also be granted access to the accounts, where they can view everything, but won't be able to transact.

 Mercury was designed to be much more user-friendly than standard online banking platforms.
 It has the look and feel many of us are accustomed to from using other tech platforms and apps.